esl/MongooseIM/doc/developers-guide/domain_management.md

   If domain name is enabled, then it must be added in the core MIM component.
   On disabling domain name must be deleted from the core MIM component.
   Change of the status must be distributed across all the nodes in the cluster.
-- Removal the domain name - This function must be idempotent.
+- Remove the domain name - This function must be idempotent.
   Domain name must be deleted from the core MIM component (if required) and from the DB.
   This action must be distributed across all the nodes in the cluster.